-The Hunt for Red October is about the identities we assume (national characteristics, even racist clichés), and those that lurk beneath.
+The Hunt for Red October is about the identities we see or assume (national characteristics and racist clichés), and those that lurk beneath.

 Ramius and co hide their true intentions from their fleet.
 Loginov hides his true allegiance from Ramius.
 The Russian and American ambassadors use double speak to hide what each knows about the affair.
 Even the film claims to be a hidden history.

 Yet there’s another kind of hidden identity.
 When Ryan steps into his role as action hero, he displays qualities he didn’t know he had.

 This innate expertise is almost always masculine.
 Consider the nobody / Everyman who turns into a hero in times of stress, such as The Fugitive’s Richard Kimble.

-Male protagonists often step up to seemingly impossible situations, yet are always capable of doing so – no matter how specialist the situation.
+Male protagonists step up to seemingly impossible situations, yet are always capable of doing so – no matter how specialist the situation.
 The message seems to be that heroism is a (male) personality trait just waiting to be revealed.

 Ryan isn’t a submariner – he’s not even a CIA field agent – yet he’s able to pilot the Red October at a critical moment (albeit with guidance from Ramius).

 He claims to be unnerved by firing bullets in a missile silo but nonetheless defeats the cook.
 And he hates flying yet flies everywhere, jettisons into the sea and, finally, sleeps like a baby on the flight home … despite his fear of turbulence.

 Ryan’s learned expertise gives him an advantage over arrogant military leaders.
-Yet his superpower isn’t book smarts, but empathy and gut instinct.
-It can’t be taught, stolen or superseded as a result.
+Yet his superpower isn’t book smarts, but empathy and gut instinct – and that can’t be taught, stolen or superseded.